 FULL REVIEW: HTC One max review

 The display is reasonable, limited in resolution at 1280 x 720 pixels (233ppi), but there's plenty of space for gaming, movies or browsing.
-It's one of the least powerful devices listed here, which contributes to its low price of around £330, but the 8GB of internal memory is restrictive, especially for gamers who might have to contend with many GBs of game files.
+It's one of the least powerful devices listed here, which contributes to its lower-than-most price point, but the 8GB of internal memory is restrictive, especially for gamers who might have to contend with many GB of game files.